 The Golden Age

 Arcade machines saw their “golden age” in the late 70s to mid-80s.
-With the smash-hit success of Space Invaders, arcade machines began to appear in community hotspots from malls to movie theaters, bars and restaurants, and even grocery stores.
+With the smash-hit success of Space Invaders, arcade machines began to appear in community hotspots from malls to movie theatres, bars and restaurants, and even grocery stores.

 The period between 1978-1982 saw the release of some of the most well-known household names in gaming like: